Andrettin/Wyrmsun/readme.txt

 - 3.4.1
 -----------------------------------------------------------------------

+* Encyclopedia
+- Added encyclopedia entries for any hero that has a description, background or quote, even if they don't have a special icon.

 * Quests
 - Fixed issue which caused the "Closing the Gates" and "Gathering Materials" quests to hang when being started.